A Novel Patent Similarity Measurement Methodology: Semantic Distance and Technological Distance: Experiment

 \section{Experiment}

-In this section, we provide a data evaluation method and experiment results.
+In this section provides the dataset, evaluation method, and experimental results.
 In training the models, we use Python version 3.10.9 and Pytorch version 1.13.1 from Seoul, Korea.
 The computer specifications used in the experiment are as follows: 4 GeForce RTX 2080Ti and 16 Intel(R) Core(TM) i7-9800X CPU @ 3.80GHz.